 7 Tips for Writing for Publication

-3. Learn which crumbs tantalize readers.
 Think about the last novel or article you read – or even the last movie you watched.
-What kept you there?
-Darin Strauss’ crumbs in the novel More Than it Hurts You involved unanswered questions, suspicion, mystery, foreshadowing, and end-of-chapter hooks.
+What kept you reading, watching, engaged?
+For example, Darin Strauss’ crumbs in the novel More Than it Hurts You involved unanswered questions, suspicion, mystery, foreshadowing, and end-of-chapter hooks.
 This tip for writing for publication involves analyzing your writing make sure your crumbs are tantalizing enough.

-What do you think about these tips for writing for publication – and do you have anything to add?
+What do you think about these tips for writing for publication?
+Do you have anything to add?
 I welcome your comments and questions below…